On measures derived from orbital integrals: Abstract

 \section{Abstract}

-In this article we propose a novel framework to derive piecewise polynomial measures which result from invariant measures on adjoint orbits in the general context of compact and semi-simple Lie groups.
-The measures are computed from orbital integrals by a series of transformations on spaces of polynomials endowed with the apolar inner product.\\
+The present work develops a framework to derive piecewise polynomial measures arising from invariant measures on adjoint orbits in the context of compact and semisimple Lie groups.
+These measures are computed from orbital integrals via transformations on spaces of polynomials endowed with the apolar inner product.
+In the case of the unitary group, we obtain a formula for the moments of the projection of an orbital measure.\\